You are here: barcelona.de > City info > History

 Chorus

-The conflict between Catalonia and the centralist state or the Spanish crown has been going on since the 30-year war.
-On September 11, 1714 or after the completion of the formal peace treaties after the War of Spanish Succession 1701-1713 Barcelona lost his self-government and many special rights.
-This was followed by times of oppression and exploitation, while the Franco dictatorship had peaked.
-Even in the private sector, the Catalan language was forbidden.
+The conflict between Catalonia and the centralist state, or the Spanish crown, has been ongoing since the Thirty Years' War.
+On September 11, 1714, even after the official peace treaties following the War of Spanish Succession (1701-1713) were signed, Barcelona lost its self-governance and many special rights.
+This was followed by periods of oppression and exploitation, peaking during the Franco dictatorship, where even the use of the Catalan language was banned in private settings.

-The current struggle for independence are also economically motivated: many Catalans see it as unfair that Spain's strongest economic region has to make billions of euros in transfer payments to Madrid without getting anything in return.
-The Catalonian budget is burdened by heavy debt.
-On September 11, 2012, about 1.5 million people demonstrated peacefully for independence.
+The current independence movements are also economically motivated: many Catalans see it as unjust that the economically strongest region of Spain must make billions of euros in transfer payments to Madrid without receiving adequate returns.
+The Catalan budget is burdened by high debts.
+On September 11, 2012, around 1.5 million people peacefully demonstrated for independence.